Feedback and feedforward in uk higher education

 Q: What are the challenges and limitations associated with implementing audio feedback and feedforward across different disciplines within higher education?

 A: Implementing audio feedback and feedforward across different disciplines within higher education comes with several challenges and limitations.
 One of the main challenges is the diverse nature of assessments across disciplines, which may require different feedback approaches.
 For instance, feedback for a creative writing assignment might focus on narrative and style, while feedback for a scientific report might concentrate on accuracy and analysis.
 This diversity necessitates a flexible approach to feedback that audio may not always provide, especially for complex diagrams or equations that are easier to annotate visually.
 Another limitation is the potential technical barriers, including the need for suitable recording equipment and the ability for both students and staff to access and use the necessary technology effectively.
 Additionally, the personalisation of feedback, while beneficial, can be time-consuming for educators, especially in large classes.
-Finally, there's the consideration of student preferences and the varying effectiveness of audio feedback for different learning styles.
+Finally, there's the consideration of student preferences and the varying effectiveness of audio feedback for different student needs.
 Incorporating student voice in the feedback process, by allowing students to express their preferences and concerns, could help mitigate some of these challenges by ensuring that feedback methods are tailored to their needs.

 Q: How do students' perceptions of their own learning change as a result of engaging with audio feedback and feedforward, especially in terms of self-regulation and motivation?